-Experts agree that low vision does not have to diminish the quality of life.
-As of October 1999 both the American Optometric Association and the American Academy of Ophthalmology have called for Medicare coverage of low vision rehabilitation services.
-Many Medicare carriers now have policies in place that cover some of the vision rehabilitation services; ask your optometrist's office about this type of coverage.
+Since 1999, both the American Optometric Association and the American Academy of Ophthalmology have called for Medicare to cover low-vision rehabilitation services.
+Many Medicare carriers now have policies that cover some vision rehabilitation services.
+Ask your optometrist's office about this type of coverage.